Philatelic Journals and Stamp Magazines have always been important for those interested in stamps.

 One of the best journals for the stamps of France and Colonies - but also includes updates on issues from the rest of the world.

-This issue contains multiple short articles on Covid Issues of 2020, news from philatelic societies, snippets on issues (amongst others) celebrating General de Gaulle, the Franco Prussian war, and the celebration of Valerie Belin.
+This May 2021 issue contains multiple short articles on recent issues, news from philatelic societies, snippets on issues (amongst others) celebrating Napoleon, Louise Michel, Dora Maar and Sophie Tauber-Arp.